Julian Muñoz has come up with a ruler to measure the early universe.

 Sizing up cosmic dawn

-No one has ever seen a conclusive signature of cosmic dawn — the very first galaxies are too distant to observe directly.
+No one has ever seen a conclusive signature of the very first stars during cosmic dawn — they are too distant to observe directly.
 But there’s another way to spot cosmic dawn’s effects, one that’s been a long-sought target for astronomers.
 As the first stars formed, their light heated the surrounding hydrogen gas, causing it to absorb light with a wavelength of 21 centimeters, a number that results from the separation between energy levels in hydrogen atoms.
 Observing that 21-centimeter absorption signal is the aim of the Hydrogen Epoch of Reionization Array, or HERA, collaboration, an effort that Muñoz and Liu both work on, using a radio telescope in South Africa.

 If it can be detected, this absorption signal should have subtle, ring-shaped patterns imprinted in it, Muñoz reported in 2019 in Physical Review Letters.